 Gershwin’s musical “Tip-Toes” contained a handful of immortal songs.
-One of my favorite is “Looking for a boy” which is sung here by the great Dorothy Dickson in true Gerswhin style.
-And not to forget the master himself: here is the solo piano version played by Gershwin himself. ( I am just learning that one, […]
+One of my favorite is “Looking for a boy” which is sung here by Dorothy Dickson in true Gerswhin style.
+And not to forget the master himself: here is the solo piano version played by Gershwin himself. ( I am just learning that one, will be […]

 One of the truly great pianists of the XX.century. ( What happens here from 1.25 onwards cannot be explained really…)